grommet/grommet/src/js/components/Button/README.md

 **button.disabled.color**

 Fill color for primary, label color for plain, border color
     otherwise when the button is disabled.
-Expects `string`.
+Expects `string | { dark: string, light: string }`.

 Defaults to